 1. GET YOUR HANDS ON A BIKE

-I don’t want to say it’s crucial, but it’s crucial to ride this iconic route on a motorcycle.
+It's not crucial, but it IS pretty damn fun to ride this iconic route on two wheels.
 There aren’t a lot of options for fuel along this route [actually only one] and you can imagine it’s pretty pricey.
 Experience its wide-open greatness in a convertible if you must, but some chromed-out rumbling Americana beneath you is the only way to experience the ET Highway, IMHO.

 They market themselves as being the “Cleanest place to drop your toxic waste in Area 51” ...goofy but oh so totally true.
 Use this as your last real restroom op before hitting the trail and get some pro tips from the super-friendly people who work there.
 Ask and they'll tell ya, they’ve totally seen it all.